On The Dream of Scipio

 These starry spheres were much larger than the earth.
 Indeed the earth now seemed to me so small that I began to think less of this empire of ours, which only amounts to a pinpoint on its surface.

-The deceased Africanus the Elder, assuming the role of spiritual mentor, proceeds to point out the overwhelming beauty and harmony of the cosmos to his grandson, who exclaims:
+The spirit of Scipio Africanus the Elder, assuming the role of mentor, proceeds to point out the overwhelming beauty and harmony of the cosmos to his grandson, who exclaims:

 The scene filled me with awe and delight.
 And yet all the time I still could not help riveting my eyes upon our own world there below.